-Since its beginning in 1961, IVGID has had nine general managers.
-John Uhalde, the project manager for Crystal Bay Development Company, served as anunsalaried general manager of the District from 1961 to 1967.
-Subsequent General Managers included Wallace W. White, Kermit McMillin, Larry Rihl, Mike McHugh, Robert Hunt, Pat Finnigan, John Danielson and current General Manager William Horn.
+Since its beginning in 1961, IVGID has had eleven general managers.
+John Uhalde, the project manager for Crystal Bay Development Company, served as an unsalaried general manager of the District from 1961 to 1967.
+Subsequent General Managers included Wallace W. White, Kermit McMillin, Larry Rihl, Mike McHugh, Robert Hunt, Pat Finnigan, John Danielson, William Horn, Steve Pinkerton and current General Manager Indra Winquest.

 In 1961 Incline Village was being developed by Crystal Bay Development Company with Arthur L. Wood as its President.
 IVGID issued bonds to pay the cost of building water, sewer and road improvements, and the bonds were repaid through assessments levied against the properties that benefited from the improvements.
 Administration of the District was paid for by ad valorem taxes.
 IVGID’s tax rate at that time was $.50 per $100 of assessed valuation.